ethereum-optimism/optimism/overview.md

     - Runs verification step
     - Registers result in bond-manager (slash sequencer, reward challenger, or vice-versa if spam attempt)
 - **Cross-domain Messenger**: Message-passing abstraction contract used by applications developers (e.g. token bridge implementations)
-    - Sends messages into L2, reads messages out from L1
+    - Sends messages into L2 (deposits) by adding to the deposit feed
-    - Log authorized calls as forced L2 transactions (deposits)
-    - Verify L2 data statelessly with MPT proof to undisputed state-root (withdrawals)
+    - Relays messages out of L2 (withdrawals) by MPT proof to undisputed state-root

 ### L2 Components